stephengold/j-ogg-all/README.md

 in "library/build/libs" and "vorbis/build/libs".

 You can install the artifacts to your local Maven repository:
-+ using Bash or PowerShell or Zsh: `./gradlew install`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew install`
 + using Windows Command Prompt: `.\gradlew install`

 You can restore the project to a pristine state:
-+ using Bash or PowerShell or Zsh: `./gradlew clean`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)